Azure/Azure-Verified-Modules/docs/content/help-support/issue-triage/avm-issue-triage.md

 {{< /expand >}}

-2. Once module owner identified has confirmed they understand and accept their roles and responsibilities as an AVM module owner
+3. Once module owner identified has confirmed they understand and accept their roles and responsibilities as an AVM module owner
-    - Assign the issue to the confirmed module owner.
+    - Make sure the issue is assigned to the confirmed module owner.
     - Move the issue into the "`In development`" column on the [AVM - Modules Triage](https://aka.ms/avm/moduletriage) GitHub Project board.
-    - Add the "<mark style="background-color:#FBEF2A;">Status: Owners Identified 🤘</mark>" label to the issue.
+    - Make sure the "<mark style="background-color:#FBEF2A;">Status: Owners Identified 🤘</mark>" label is added to the issue.
-      - If applied, remove the "<mark style="background-color:#FF0019;color:white;">Needs: Module Owner 📣</mark>" label from the issue.
+      - If applied earlier, remove the "<mark style="background-color:#FF0019;color:white;">Needs: Module Owner 📣</mark>" label from the issue.
     - Remove the labels of "<mark style="background-color:#FBCA04;">Needs: Triage 🔍</mark>" and "<mark style="background-color:#E4E669;">Status: In Triage 🔍</mark>" to indicate you're done with triaging the issue.
-3. Update the AVM Module Indexes, following the [process documented internally](https://dev.azure.com/CSUSolEng/Azure%20Verified%20Modules/_wiki/wikis/AVM%20Internal%20Wiki/286/Module-index-file-update-process).
+4. Update the AVM Module Indexes, following the [process documented internally](https://dev.azure.com/CSUSolEng/Azure%20Verified%20Modules/_wiki/wikis/AVM%20Internal%20Wiki/286/Module-index-file-update-process).
-4. Use the following text to approve module development
+5. Use the following text to approve module development

 {{< expand "➕ Final Confirmation for Proposed Module Owners" "expand/collapse" >}}